20 March 2019.

 Cradle Mountain was my favourite place in Tasmania, despite the at times dreary weather, and these were my absolute favourite walks in Cradle Mountain.

 * This post includes affiliate links and any purchases made through these links will earn me a small commission at no extra cost to you. *

 Distance: 1.2 km | Time: 30 minutes | Start: Interpretation Centre

-For another similarly easy walk through much the same landscapes, the 30-minute King Billy Track which begins near the Peppers Cradle Mountain Lodge is good choice.
+For another similarly easy walk through much the same landscapes, the 30-minute King Billy Track which begins near the Peppers Cradle Mountain Lodge is a good choice.

 Dove Lake Circuit

 Distance: 6 km | Time: 2 to 3 hours | Start: Dove Lake

 As far as Cradle Mountain walks go, the Dove Lake Circuit is considered the thing to do.
 Along with the Enchanted Walk, it’s also listed among Tasmania’s 60 Great Short Walks.

 The Dove Lake circuit can be comfortably completed on a day trip and takes you all the way around the lake offering up a perfect backdrop of Cradle Mountain and wonderful views over the surrounding countryside.
 A great option for those who arrive later in the day still want to get out and explore with the optional detour up to Marion’s Lookout for anyone after epic views and a bit more of a challenge.
 Overall, this walk is one of the best things to do in Cradle Mountain.